iahmediibrahim/csv-file-handler/README.md

 `yarn test`

-- for the tests to run and succeed you have to keep the two sample files empty/filled (either way in the test the will be overwritten) inside the csvFiles folder, because we need the csvFiles directory in the build file for the tests to work!
+- for the tests to run and succeed you have to keep the two sample files empty/filled (either way in the test they will be overwritten) inside the csvFiles folder, because we need the csvFiles directory in the build file for the tests to work!

 ### Functionality